 The next talk was entitled “Successes of Old Age Psychiatry Liaison team” and one of the slides shown had the headline “Compliance with 4AT”.
 The impressive “compliance” figures then followed.
 The dictionary definition of compliance is “the act of yielding”.

 My concern here is for patient harm and indeed increased patient mortality.
-National Improvement work undertaken by HIS has been instrumental in increasing “compliance” with tools such as the 4AT and it is clear that no consent is deemed necessary.
+National Improvement work undertaken by HIS has been instrumental in increasing “compliance” with tools such as the 4AT and it is clear that .
 I have argued that this is not ethical as these tools are often the beginning of “pathways” and “protocols” that may result in the administration of haloperidol.

 I am genuinely worried that National Improvement work undertaken by Healthcare Improvement Scotland has not properly considered ethics, available evidence and the potential for unforeseen consequences.
 You will understand that I am also nervous about writing this letter given the consequences for me when I first “spoke up” three years ago:

 I would very much value your advice.
 I am not sure that I can work in a profession if it loses sight of Hippocrates and “first do no harm”.